Evil West: Synopsis

 Jesse Rentier is an agent of the Rentier Institute, a secret organization dedicated to battling supernatural creatures such as the Sanguisuge, vampires that prey on humanity.
 Working together with retired agent Edgar Gravenor, they follow the trail of Peter D'Abano, a high ranking vampire that advocates for declaring war on humanity before their technology develops to the point where it will become a threat to the Sanguisuge.
 The Sanguisuge leadership, wanting to stay in the shadows, reject D'Abano's plan and sentence him and his entire line to death.
 Jesse and Edgar then ambush D'Abano and capture his head, taking it back to the Manor, the Rentier Institute's headquarters.

 Upon arriving, Jesse is given a special Gauntlet by his father William who reveals it is capable of breaking the magical Glamours the Sanguisuge use to hide themselves.
 During a presentation of the Gauntlet in front of Assistant Secretary of War James Harrow, D'Abano's daughter Felicity attacks the Manor, killing most of the staff and agents stationed there and recovering D'Abano's head.
 With William critically wounded, Jesse, Edgar, and Harrow flee to the nearby city of Calico where they make contact with the local Rentier Institute cell, led by Emilia Blackwell.
 Suspecting that William may have been infected with vampirism by Felicity, Edgar heads off by himself to find a possible cure for the infection while Jesse works to repair the Gauntlet.

-While recovering the parts needed to repair the Gauntlet, Jesse finds that Felicity has been siphoning blood from ancient prehistoric beasts to create her own army of creatures called foulbloods.
-Meanwhile, Felicity and D'Abano have also managed to purchase an oil field company called Andalusia and a train manufacturer called Persephone to distribute infected leeches and bats around the country.
+While recovering the parts needed to repair the Gauntlet, Jesse finds that Felicity has been siphoning blood from the cadavers of mythical pre-Columbian beasts to create her own army of creatures called Foulbloods.
 He destroys Felicity's blood source and returns to Calico to find that his father has indeed been infected by vampire blood and is in the process of turning into Felicity's Familiar.
 With time short, Jesse heads out to find Edgar and the cure and injects it into William.
 However, William is still briefly telepathically linked with Felicity and warns Jesse she is in Dickinson, an important rail hub.
 Jesse heads to Dickinson, but is unable to prevent Felicity from escaping.
-After suffering significant injury, Jesse is rescued by a local pastor who offers to send a telegram back to the Institute in exchange for destroying the local monster nests.
-Upon returning to Calico, Jesse heads to an abandoned Rentier Institute lab with engineer Vergil Olney to further upgrade his Gauntlet.
+With little other choice, Jesse heads to an abandoned Rentier Institute lab to further upgrade his Gauntlet.